Harting with Elsted

 10am Eucharist

-Morning Prayer is normally said at Harting Church daily at 9am from Monday to Friday
+Morning Prayer is normally said at Harting Church daily at 9am, and Evening Prayer at 5pm, from Monday to Friday.

 MONTHLY UPDATE FROM SIMON